Victims and witnesses in the Lori Vallow Daybell trial

 She met Mr Daybell in person for the first time in October 2018 and they began a romance.

-In July 2019, Ms Vallow allegedly conspired with her brother to kill Charles.
+In July 2019, Vallow conspired with her brother to kill Charles.
 After his death, she moved with JJ and Tylee to Idaho to be with Mr Daybell.

-Prosecutors say Ms Vallow, Cox and Mr Daybell then also conspired to murder Tylee, JJ and Tammy.
+Vallow, Cox and allegedly Mr Daybell then also conspired to murder Tylee, JJ and Tammy.

 As part of their cult beliefs, they allegedly believed in a “rating system of light and dark” for how they ranked the spirits of the people around them.